petenorth/graalvm-native-maven-template/README.md

 The pipeline is based on https://zeit.co/zeit/java-spark-graal/dpfwezzbxs/source .
 Openshift does not support multi stage docker builds, so I followed https://blog.openshift.com/chaining-builds/ to work around this.

+The netty,vertx and spring-boot repos used in the examples below are generally forks of pre-existing work!

 ## Prerequisites

 An Openshift cluster, I use minishift.